An Easy Beginner’s Guide to Sexting like a Pro

 An Easy Beginner's Guide to Sexting like a Pro

 The dating game has changed so much since our parents‘ dating days.
-It is common to split the check, you aren’t necessarily looking for marriage right away, and there is now the trend of sexting.
-Ah yes, sexting!
+It is expected to split the check; you aren’t necessarily looking for marriage right away, and there is now the trend of sexting.
+Ah, yes, sexting!
 Sexting is probably one of my favorite things because it gives you a chance to see what this person’s sexual interests are before hopping in bed.
-You can see just how far they’ll go or if they go too far.
-However, sexting can be tricky.
-You don’t want to give too little but you also don’t want to come out of the gates racing.
-So here is an easy beginner’s guide to sexting like a pro!

 What exactly is sexting?